Research Report: Financing Sustainable Development and International Climate Commitments through Public Markets

 Climate change, pollution, and biodiversity loss may be the greatest challenges humankind has ever faced.
 But they are also history’s biggest investment opportunity to create a more resilient, just future.
 Public resources alone cannot provide the financing needed to meet this opportunity.

-Drawing on the discussions during these events, the report considers the specific listed structures and strategies that can make otherwise illiquid or sub-scale assets accessible to larger institutional asset allocators, focusing on innovations in Brazil and the Latin American markets.
+The report draws on the discussions during these events and considers the specific listed structures and strategies that can make otherwise illiquid or sub-scale assets accessible to larger institutional asset allocators, focusing on innovations in Brazil and the Latin American markets.
 These structures and strategies have emerged from MOBILIST’s pipeline and portfolio and in the Brazilian public capital markets and include:

 The report then considers how policies and regulations can constrain or help to scale financing for sustainable development through public markets.
 For example, ensuring that global regulatory frameworks represent EMDE risks accurately and fairly, building deep domestic savings industries, and developing quality exchanges with efficient regulation.